WormBase/hydraconference_2023/explore_rnaseq_data.md

-## Using JBrowse: basic functionality
+## Visualise RNA-Seq data using JBrowse Genome Browser

 In this example we’ll introduce the basic functionality of WormBase ParaSite's JBrowse 1, and demonstrate how to use the various tracks.